mozilla-lockwise/mozilla-lockwise.github.io/architecture/fxa.md

 ### Initial State ###

-The a user first installs Lockbox, the datastore is initialized using a default master key.
+When the user first installs Lockbox, the datastore is initialized using a default master key.
 If access to secure device storage is available, a random master key is generated and stored there.

 This allows a user to make use of Lockbox, retrieving/adding/updating/deleting entries.
 However, none of this data is sent to remote cloud storage.